rbaumgar/otelcol-demo-app/OpenTelemetry_with_Tempo.md

 A cluster administrator has to enable the Distributed Tracing Platform operator once.

-As of OpenShift 4.12, this is be done easily done by using the OperatorHub on the OpenShift console.
+As of OpenShift 4.12, this is done easily using the OperatorHub on the OpenShift console.
 See [Installing the Red Hat OpenShift distributed tracing platform Operator](https://docs.openshift.com/container-platform/4.12/distr_tracing/distr_tracing_install/distr-tracing-installing.html#distr-tracing-install-otel-operator_install-distributed-tracing).

 ![operatorhub.png](images/operatorhub.png)

-In this demo we do need only the **OpenShift distributed tracing data collection Operator**.
+In this demo, we do need only the **OpenShift distributed tracing data collection Operator**.

 Make sure you are logged in as cluster-admin.